jupyterhub/team-compass/docs/binder_governance.rst

 There is no hard cap on the number of senior members that can exist, though this will be re-evaluate if the group becomes big enough to be unwieldy.
-We see the ideal number of senior members to be around 6-10 people.
+We see the ideal number of red team members to be around 6-10 people.

 Modus operandi